jamellknows/AIChatBot1/README.md

       • mask=None

 The input shape is known and is not 0.
 It just cannot be called when prediciting.
 The model has a 0.9142% approxima accuracy.

+I also don't like how it is so hard coded, but that is my opnion.